SLKone/SLKone.github.io/how-we-work.md

   <div class="container mx-auto px-8 max-w-5xl">
     <h2 class="text-4xl mb-8 font-display">The team you do not have</h2>
     <p class="text-xl max-w-prose mb-6">Most companies run lean.
 They do not carry spare operating capacity or in-house technical talent to run a major change on top of the day job.
 That is the gap we fill.</p>
-    <p class="text-xl max-w-prose">We bring both the business judgment and the practical technology, act as the team you do not have, and leave the capability behind when we go.</p>
+    <p class="text-xl max-w-prose">We bring business judgment, data analysis, automation, and practical build capability.
+Then we leave the model, dashboard, workflow, process, or operating cadence with your team.</p>
   </div>
 </section>